This one is personal.

 So when the landmark LP “Sgt.
 Pepper’s Lonely Hearts Club Band” showed up on June 2, 1967, I was dazzled, knocked out, blown away (like the rest of the world, apparently) as my friend Paul cranked it up on his stereo that fine summer day.
 My first impression was, wow, there was SO much going on!
 New instruments, intriguing sound effects, and an insanely broad variety of musical genres, including rock, big band, vaudeville, jazz, blues, chamber music, circus, music hall, avant-garde, Indian…

 And holy smokes, what an array of truly astounding lyrics — printed on the back of the album for the first time! — lyrics about newspaper taxis and cellophane flowers, Wednesday morning at five o’clock, painting the room in a colorful way, some guy named Billy Shears, 4,000 holes in Blackburn, Lancashire, and a band that’s been going in and out of style.

 It was a revelation — so much so that, for the first time, I used my own money to buy my first album a couple of days later.

 As Paul McCartney explained, “We were kind of fed up with being Beatles.
 We had grown to hate that four little mop-top boys approach.
 We were not boys anymore, we were men.
-And weren’t just performers, we were artists.”
+And we weren’t just performers, we were artists.”

 Abandoning the unpleasant world of touring, The Beatles turned their attention to the studio, and decided they would make their statement there, creating music that wasn’t intended to, and couldn’t, be performed live.
 Producer George Martin explained, “These songs were designed to be studio productions, using new recording techniques and electronic possibilities that gave them the ability to paint sound rather than photograph it.
 And that was the difference.”